rstudio-education/glossRy/glossary.md

 Environment:
 :   A structure that stores a set of variable names and the values they refer to.

+Error handling:
+:   What a program does to detect and correct for errors.
+    Examples include printing a message and
+    using a default configuration if the user-specified configuration can't be found.

 Escape sequence:
 :   A sequence of characters used to represent some other character that would